 The Plan Sponsor contributes to the Plan on an annual basis.
-For the fiscal year ended June 30, 2020, the Plan Sponsor's contribution was based on the amount of the contribution for the prior year (year ended June 30, 2019) plus the amount of the increased employee contributions from the prior year.
+For the fiscal year ended June 30, 2021, the Plan Sponsor's contribution was based on the actuarially determined contribution by the plan's actuary.
 Effective July 1, 2016 for Local 2 and Local 1300 and effective October 27, 2017 for Local 1859, employees started contributing to the Plan via payroll deductions.
 Local 2 and Local 1859 employees contributed 2% of pensionable earnings to the Plan.
-Local 1300 employee contributions increased to 3% effective July 1, 2019.
+Local 1300 employee contributions increased to 4% effective July 1, 2020.
+Local 2 employee contributions increased to 3% effective July 1, 2021.
 Contributions shall continue until such time as the Plan's actuary certifies that the market value funded ratio equals or exceeds 100%.